Learn The English Cream Golden Retriever

 KC: Calls for level top line.
 Loin and legs strong and muscular, good second thighs, well bent stifles.
 Hocks well let down, straight when viewed from rear, neither turning in nor out.

-Again, the standard sound similar but the results are quite different.
+Again, the standards sound similar, but the results are quite different.
 English Goldens have a straighter topline than American Goldens on average.
 The German Shepherd in America is having the same problems.
-They are simply a couple of decades down the line.
+They are simply a couple of decades further down the line.